smkent/monoscad/gridfinity/rugged-box/README.md

 ![Slicer screenshot of stackable box bottom, ready to print](images/readme/slicer-screenshot-stackable-bottom-3.png)

+## Assembly

+**Important**: Don't overdrive the screws into the screw holes.
+They just need to be attached to fasten the hinges and latches, and for the latches to clip on to when the box is closed.

+Place the box top onto the box bottom, and install screws into the hinges.

+Attach the front and side stacking latches with additional screws.
+If attaching a handle to the front, use two longer screws for the front latch screw on the bottom in order to attach the handle.

+**Note**: For large boxes with a three stacking latches per side and/or the optional third hinge, install the center hinge/latch screws first with an allen key before installing the remaining hinge/latch screws.

+## Enjoy!

+I had a lot of fun creating this model.
+Please share your feedback and makes!

 ## Differences of the remix compared to the original

 This uses [Gridfinity Rebuilt in OpenSCAD][gridfinity-rebuilt-openscad] to add